Catalina-sys456/easy-hysteria2/README.md

 ### Resolve your domain name to your server ip

 ### Switch to root user
-Just type the password,the password won't show on the screen
+Just type the password,it won't show on the screen

 ### Run
     ./easy-hysteria2.sh